 To add an extension, go to the settings ⚙️ menu and choose Extension from the dropdown.
 You can pick from the gallery or search for an extension

-Only packages on the approved extension list are visible to users directly in the MakeCode Editor on makecode.microbit.org.
+Only packages on the approved extension list are visible in the MakeCode Editor on makecode.microbit.org.
 If the Extension is published on Github, it is possible to paste the URL in the extension search box and the editor will find it and allow anyone to add it to their project.

 Once we are satisfied that your extension meets requirements (see this example repo), we will submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information:

-A member of the team will comment on the Pull Request asking the Makecode team to approve.
+A member of the team will comment on the Pull Request asking the MakeCode team to approve.

 Before you submit your extension for approval, check that it meets the following requirements: